 1.5.
-Mandatory Community Service Graduation Requirement

-NSU Shepard Broad College of Law is committed to instilling the ethic of pro bono service, community engagement and public service in its graduates.
-NSU Law's mission is to ensure that students develop the knowledge, skills, and values that are at the heart of becoming trusted, highly adept, professional lawyers who are respected for serving clients, their communities, and justice.
+Mandatory Community Service and Professionalism Requirement mission is to ensure that students develop the knowledge, skills, and values that are at the heart of becoming trusted, highly adept, professional lawyers who are respected for serving clients, their communities, and justice.